Hamer Hall, Victorian Arts Centre

 But it’s Ah non credea mirarti that crowns the opera – a surprisingly non-flamboyant peak, but you can expect only a few flashes of brilliance from a sleepwalking heroine (unless you happen to be watching Lady Macbeth or Lucia).
 Pratt mirrored her opening aria’s happiness with a moving depiction of a credulous soul finding consolation in her dreams.
 But the pretty-well packed hall was waiting for the fireworks of Ah! non giunge, and Pratt didn’t disappoint, although the top E flat in her final solo bar was a close thing.

-Without claiming to have made a concerted study of the scores, it’s hard to recall an opera of this type that requires so much chorus work.
+Without claiming to have made a concerted study of the scores, I find it hard to recall an opera of this type that requires so much chorus work.
 Looking through the music afterwards, I was taken aback by the number of principal solos, duets and other ensembles that featured support, in this case from the near-omnipresent villagers.
 On this night, the VO Chorus carried out their work with diligence, even if you might have wanted more power from the 32 singers involved.
 Mind you, the body operated from behind Mills and his orchestra, who were nothing if not lively.
 But their contribution assisted considerably in raising the work’s involvement level.

 Another oddity that struck me after this performance was Bellini’s delight in his own triplet-rich, meandering melodies; his operating principle appeared to be that, if something was worth saying twice, it was probably worth repeating once more.
 This can take its toll in Act 1 where the lovers’ idyllic satisfaction goes on for a patience-wearing stretch of time.
 However, the absence of staging, costumes, and scenery meant that the performance centred solely on the music – a real concert, in other words, and so an experience to be treasured for giving all executants, both vocal and instrumental, a blank field to work in, and handing to an audience the inestimable gift of witnessing music-making without theatrical distractions, in an arena where the performers stand purely on their own abilities.
 After this, I’m more than a little regretful that I missed the company’s previous Bellini expeditions.